LocoUnPocoNadaMas/LocoUnPocoNadaMas/README.md

 ### Angular

-This was developed for an an events and parties company
+This was developed for an events and parties company
 ###### Brief explantion: you go to party, you take photos, you upload photos
 - [Personal - upload photos in party](https://locounpoconadamas.github.io/lukipix-frontend/)
 ###### and you will see the photos on tv at the party